Flipkart to launch its first grocery fulfilment centre in Assam

 Flipkart to launch its first grocery fulfilment centre in Assam1 min read .
-Updated: 08 Apr 2022, 08:03 PM IST
+08 Apr 2022

 - The fulfilment centre in Assam is said to be inaugurated on Saturday at Palasbari near Guwahati.